cilium/tetragon/docs/content/en/docs/getting-started/file-events.md

 The following extends the example from Execution Tracing with a policy to monitor sensitive files in Linux.
 The policy used is the [`file-monitoring.yaml`](https://github.com/cilium/tetragon/blob/main/quickstart/file-monitoring.yaml) it can be reviewed and extended as needed.
-However, files monitored here serve as a good base set of files.
+Files monitored here serve as a good base set of files.

-To apply the policy
+To apply the policy Kubernetes uses a CRD that can be applied with kubectl.
+Uses the same YAML configuration as Kuberenetes, but loaded through a file on disk.

 {{< tabpane lang=shell-session >}}